usharesoft/appcenter-docs/admin/en/source/pages/backup/backup-database.rst

 You can now safely run the same commands provided in section “Doing a Basic Backup” on the slave database instance.
 To automate the entire process, a script can be written and executed by a cron job at the frequency you wish to backup the database (nightly backups are recommended).

-If you want to add high-availability, then we recommends using MySQL Cluster.
+If you want to add high-availability, then we recommend using MySQL Cluster.
 This is a separate MySQL product that is not distributed with UForge.